Interim Director Emily Farr

 Office of Advice Counsel

-Office of Business and Government Affairs
+Office of Communications and Governmental Affairs

 S.C.
 State Fire Marshal Shane Ray has been named as the recipient of the first Fire & Life Safety Section (FLSS)/International Association of Fire Chiefs (IAFC) Foundation Scholarship to attend the 2013 Harvard Strategic Management of Regulatory and Enforcement Agencies course April 7-11, 2013.